Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Dr. Eric Horvitz for inspiring our exploration of AV teaming.
-We would also like to thank Zhongxia Yan for discussions and assistance with experimental design and Jiaqi Zhang for discussions and assistance with the theoretical portion of the work.
+We would also like to thank Zhongxia Yan for feedback and assistance with network design and Jiaqi Zhang for discussion about and assistance with elements of analysis.
+This work was partially supported by the MIT Amazon Science Hub, MIT-IBM Watson AI Lab, MIT Energy Initiative (MITEI) Mobility Systems Center, MIT Mobility Initiative, and National Science Foundation (NSF) under grant number 2149548.

 { []